 Monitoring & Reporting

 A single IdP (even one that is split up into multiple, redundant, load balanced and geo-distributed) allows for a single source of monitoring, reporting and troubleshooting.
-All authentication (AuthN) attempts can be logged and, optionally, dropped into third party SIEMs, like SPLUNK.
+All authentication (AuthN) attempts can be logged and, optionally, dropped into third party SIEMs.
 Some customers take advantage of our embedded Virtual Directory technology into our SSO Federation Broker, to provide additional reporting detail.
 For instance, we can provide DN translation to show familiar names for users across hundreds of untrusted A.D. forests — e.g. to convert a nearly unusable A.D.
 SID into a familiar name like JOHN DOE.
 This one simple feature will take your reporting to a whole new level of productivity.

 A Single Point of Management for Identity Security Access Policy